hazelcast/hazelcast-cpp-client/README.md

     std::cout << *rb->readOne(sequence) << std::endl;
 ```

 #### 7.4.7.1.
-Using Ringbuffer Non-Blocking Async Methods
+Using ringbuffer Non-Blocking Async Methods

-Hazelcast Ringbuffer provides asynchronous methods for more powerful operations like batched writing or batched reading with filtering.
+Hazelcast ringbuffer provides asynchronous methods for more powerful operations like batched writing or batched reading with filtering.
 To make these methods synchronous, just call the method `get()` on the returned future.

 Please see the following example code.